Advisicon/advisicon/nttg/usability-interviews/sharon-helms.markdown

 To archive, Sharon will contact Amy.
 They'll then talk about how they want to handle a specific archiving task together.

-# Public Meetings and the Calendar

-The calendar is for listing public meeting notices for the stakeholder meetings and the steering committee meetings.
-Notice of upcoming meetings must be posted at least 7 days in advance.

 # Content

 The majority of the content on the website is downloadable PDFs.
 There is a